 6) 5GMM is notified that an uplink user data packet is to be sent for a PDU session with suspended user-plane resources; and

-7) 5GMM receives a request from upper layers to send a mobile originated location request unless the request triggered a service request procedure to transition the UE from 5GMM-IDLE mode to 5GMM-CONNECTED mode.
+7) 5GMM receives a request from upper layers to send a mobile originated location request unless the request triggered a service request procedure to transition the UE from 5GMM-IDLE mode or 5GMM-IDLE mode with suspend indication to 5GMM-CONNECTED mode.

 NOTE 1: 5GMM specific procedures initiated by NAS in 5GMM-CONNECTED mode are not subject to access control, e.g. a registration procedure after PS handover will not be prevented by access control (see subclause 5.5).